microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-03.md

-# Exercise 03 - Improve and deploy your application
+# Exercise 03 - Improve and deploy your application (?? minutes)

-## Task 1 - Configure Microsoft Copilot on your Dev Box
+## Task 1 - Configure Microsoft Copilot on your Dev Box (?? minutes)

 ### Introduction